 - This Trailer is not a toy.
-Do not allow children to play on or near this item. - 2.
-Take time to practice before driving on main roads.
+Do not allow children to play on or near this item. - Take time to practice before driving on main roads. - 3.
+Never allow anyone to ride in or on the trailer. - 4.
+Do not transport animals in this trailer.